creamrain/Hospital-Emergency-DashBoard/README.md

   - Admission Date: Extract out only the date from date and time

-  - Age Group: Use conditional column to group patients into different age bands
+  - Age Group: Use a conditional column to group patients into different age bands

-  - Wait Time: Use conditional column to split wait time to different groups
+  - Wait Time: Use a conditional column to split wait time to different groups

 6. Create a Date Table in DAX to assist with analysis of data over Year, Month, and Day.